 Bearkat Bucks, welcome at any ARAMARK managed campus dining facility, is a declining balance account in which a minimum of $25 is deposited, and the cash price of food purchases are deducted from the balance.
 Money deposited in a students’ Bearkat Bucks can be used in lieu of cash at any food related establishment on campus.
 All purchases are non-refundable and any unused Bearkat Bucks will be lost at the completion of the 2nd summer session.

 The buildings that are open for summer school housing vary from year to year because of renovation and maintenance schedules.
 Assignments are made according to date of deposit.

-The Student Money Management Center (SMMC) is a financial outreach and educational program administered by the Sam Houston State University Division of Student Services.
+The Student Money Management Center (SMMC) is a financial outreach and educational program administered by the Sam Houston State University Division of Enrollment Management.

-The mission of the Student Money Management Center is to empower students to achieve financial independence.
+The mission of the Student Money Management Center is to help Bearkats achieve financial independence.

 The goals of the Student Money Management Center outreach program are for students to:

 - Learn how to identify and track expenses during and after college;

 - Create a financial survival plan for college;

 - Graduate with a plan for repaying student loans and personal debt;